Written by Tom Mason on March 26, 2018 under Vlogging

 In the second half of our two-part series, Shure Associate Gino Sigismondi, who many of you know from articles in Shure Notes as well as training sessions at seminars and conferences, explains the different types of mics used in church applications along with tips on where to place them.
 Form Factors – Narrowing the Field […]

-Written by Davida Rochman on June 15, 2005 under Education
+Written by Davida Rochman on August 20, 2012 under Listening

 A bug?
 How big was it?